Allmeta/TDT4140---Triex/README.md

 ## Deployment

 To deploy this on a live system you need to have Java installed, then run the FxApp as a java applet.

+### Usage
+When you first run the FxApp you will be greeted with a login, here you will either log in using an existing user or register a new user before logging in.
+From here you can either view your previous workouts, add new workouts in form of a cardio or a strength workout or view a list of available Coaches.

+Coming soon:
+Ability to choose a coach.
+A coach interface where coaches can give feedback to their users.

 ## Built With